 If you feed grain or ‘hard feed’, it’s best to feed little and often.
 For example if you currently feed 6 kilos of hard feed, split over two meals – the horse would greatly benefit if this could be split into 1.5kilos spread 4 times through the day.

 The importance of probiotics

 To digest their food, horses rely on bacterial breakdown.
 Factors such a stress, a high grain diet or intense exercise can damage of destroy microbes in the hindgut.

 The hindgut of the horse has a microbial population including bacteria, yeast, fungi that ferment and breakdown fibre.
 Without these microbes in the hindgut, horses would not be able to digest and utilize plant material such as hay and pasture.

 To efficiently digest fibre, the microbial population of the hindgut must be healthy and their numbers maintained at appropriate levels.
-This can be with the addition of a fermented food like haylage or silage – or a supplement like AbActive probiotics.
+This can be with the addition of a fermented food like haylage or silage – or a probiotic supplement.

 To find out more about the importance of probiotics and where you can source affordable probiotics online – read this article.